Lili-1268/Codefirefly-VULTR-TRACK/README.md

 Hunter.io is used to find contact persons within a company.
 An API key allows for seamless integration with their database.
 By providing a domain name, the API can return the email addresses of specific individuals associated with that organization.

+## Deployment

+The app is deployed using Flask on a Vultr server.
+The Vultr server has the following specifications:

+    vCPU: 1 vCPU

+    RAM: 4096 MB (4 GB)

+    Storage: 30 GB NVMe

+    Operating System: Ubuntu 22.04 x64